reshmighosh/reshmighosh.github.io/README.md

-# Personal Website set up using minimal mistakes theme on Github pages from scratch.
+#Personal Website

-Personal Website
+Personal Website set up using minimal mistakes theme on Github pages from scratch.